 Like Connect, Canvas can be integrated with numerous external tools, such as iClicker, Kaltura, and Piazza.
 As UBC continues the process of implementing Canvas, more integrations will continue to be made available.

 The working timeline below shows when external tool integrations with Canvas are expected to be complete.
 Please note that this timeline is under development, and the projected completion dates could change.
-If you have questions about using a specific tool with Canvas, please contact the Learning Technology Hub.
+If you have questions about using a specific tool with Canvas, please check out the tool guides on the Learning Technology Hub website or contact the Learning Technology Hub.

 |Tool||Description||Anticipated timeline for integration with Canvas||Current status|